acfloria/SatComInfrastructure/README.md

     * `Listening port: 10000`
     * `Target hosts: 127.0.0.1:10001`
+    * `High Latency: Checked`

 ## Using the system

 ### Relay server

 Start the `relay.py` script.
 This has to be running whenever satellite communication is used.
-To prevent the process from getting killed it's advised to run it using the `screen` tool. relay.py is started automatically now, to check it use 'screen -r'. leave screen with ctrl-A -> d to detatch from screen (dont stop or kill it).
+To prevent the process from getting killed it's advised to run it using the `screen` tool.
+Leave screen with ctrl-A -> d to detatch from screen (dont stop or kill it).

-relay.py is started in /etc/rc.local.

 ### QGC computer